 My research focuses on experiences of hearing and listening as a means toward ephemeral conceptions of knowledge and belief.
 This work brings together terms I’ve named as “audibility” and “unseeing” as epistemological paths that move both within and outside the familiar disclosures of language and images.
 The audible is distinct from the sonic in that it opens the question of one’s relationship to his or her world.
 My work traces the literature of memory, sense, language and image relations through a radical empiricist and process approach, and through experiential filmmakers such as Terrence Malick.
 It finds relevance in problems of epistemology, politics and power structures in daily life and in the praxis of designing worlds of film, computer games, mixed media and sound art.

-Through this work, I aim to draw philosophical questions and creative approaches away from objects and events in their systemic regard toward experiences of audibilityparticular to an experiential engagement—one that defies any categorical “terminus.”
+Through this work, I aim to draw philosophical questions and creative approaches away from objects and events in their systemic regard toward experiences of audibility particular to an experiential engagement—one that defies any categorical “terminus.”
 To emphasize the objectivity of sound is to place it within scientific patterns and discourse; to emphasize the audible is to bring it back to the ineffable human questioning within fields of hearing and listening.
-In my research, I do not explore answers; I explore what brings people to certain conditions of questioning.
+In my research, I explore what brings people to certain conditions of questioning.
 I do not wish to close what sound is; I wish to open what hearing may bring.
-Here we are in explorations of narrativity, identity, agency, belief—all faculties of uncertainty that thrive in the arts of cinema, literature and communication.
-It gives rise to new speculations on allegory and metaphor, moving into fields as diverse as psychoanalytical theory, normativity, cultural and gender stereotypes and power relations.
+This opens to explorations of narrativity, identity, agency, belief—all faculties of uncertainty that thrive in the arts of cinema, literature and communication.
+It gives rise to new speculations on allegory and metaphor, moving additionally into fields as diverse as psychoanalytical theory, cultural and gender stereotypes and power relations.